geastwood/evtjs/README.md

 ### EvtKey: randomPrivateKey

-You can get a random private key bye EVT.EvtKey.randomPrivateKey:
+`EvtKey` is a class for everiToken's key management.
+You can get a random private key by `EVT.EvtKey.randomPrivateKey`:

 ```js
 // randomPrivateKey returns a promise so we should use await or 'then'